 How can I be ‘exempt from the regulations entirely’?

 Kensa’s micro district ground source heat pump solution is exempt from the Heat Network Regulations; each tenant has their own energy bill with no centralised billing.
 Each resident has a ground source heat pump installed within their property, which means they will pay only for the heat they use as their individual appliance is connected to their electrical supply.
-The super-efficient heat pump draws freely available heat energy from the ground; the heat pump is connected to the ground via a communal ground array, which provides efficiencies in terms of design, but primarily provides access to the non-domestic Renewable Heat Incentive (RHI).
-The non-domestic RHI income stream is paid to the system owner for 20 years index linked, based on the EPC of each property.
+The super-efficient heat pump draws freely available heat energy from the ground; the heat pump is connected to the ground via a communal ground array, which provides efficiencies in terms of design.
 The income stream will ensure a significant return on investment against the marginal cost of the ground source heat pump verses a mains gas alternative.

 The micro district ground source heat pump solution also provides the following benefits over central plant: